Localization

 Import the translation

 When the import is complete, the language moves from Untranslated to Translated.
-The Import button will still be available to update the Translated Language later.
+The Import button is still available to update the translated language later. - Select Done to close the Edit view of the Localization tile.

-Warning: The XLIFF file must match to the corresponding Guide.
-If the content of the XLIFF file does not match the Guide, the import will fail.
+Warning: The XLIFF file must match to the corresponding guide.
+If the content of the XLIFF file doesn't match the guide, the import fails.
 The upload validates that all target containers have translated content.
-If some target containers are empty, a notification informs you that some content may be missing but the file is still imported.
+If some target containers are empty, a notification informs you that some content might be missing but the file is still imported.

 Test and preview your translated guides